frpays/lc0-cloud-installer/README.md

 2020-06-06 17:35:33 (471 KB/s) - ‘256x20-t40-1541.pb.gz’ saved [44289015/44289015]
 ````
-This will take about 15 minutes.
 CUDA and CUDNN are installed and Lc0 is built from the latest tag.
 The installer will also download a 256x20b network (256x20-t40-1541.pb.gz from https://lczero.org/play/networks/bestnets/).

 When the installer completed, you can optionaly test your engine.